 The scratch ticket portfolio has been successful by utilizing licensed properties and brands that are well-known and have strong customer loyalty.
-Many of these licensed property games involve second-chance promotional drawings to giveaway experiential prizes.
-In FY 2016, the Texas Lottery executed a contract with Alchemy 3 to run a Powerball Power Cruise promotion.
-During the planned 2017 promotion, players can enter their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive cruise trip.
+Many of these licensed property games involve second-chance promotional drawings to award experiential prizes.
+In FY 2017, the Texas Lottery launched a second-chance promotional drawing, Power Cruise, with Alchemy3.
+During the 2017 promotion, players entered their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive Royal Caribbean cruise trip.
+Over 220,000 entries were received and 110 cruise trip prizes were awarded to Texas players.
+The agency is working with the lottery operator and Alchemy3 to participate in a second promotion, Power Cruise 2, starting in spring of 2018.
 These promotions allow draw games to leverage popular brands in the same way that scratch tickets have.
-The agency is working with the lottery operator and Alchemy 3 on the necessary programming for the Luck Zone and the Texas Lottery app in order to launch this promotion in 2017.